AleezaMahsood/StudentSathi/README.md

 - Cohere AI for providing the natural language processing capabilities
 - Material-UI for the beautiful UI components
 - The open-source community for various tools and libraries used in this project

+## Achievements

+### Gen AI Creathon Hackathon Winner- TECHFEST 2025

+We are proud to announce that Student Sathi was developed as part of the Gen AI Creathon Hackathon, organized by AI Alliance during TECHFEST 2025 at NED University.
+This event was a free-form innovation challenge that encouraged participants to experiment with generative AI technologies to create something creative, useful, or surprising.

+Our team participated in this hackathon and emerged victorious, showcasing the unique capabilities of Student Sathi.
+The application was judged on its novelty, impact, relevance, and feasibility, and it stood out among numerous entries for its innovative approach to assisting students in their career development journey.

+The hackathon allowed us to push the boundaries of generative AI and create a product that not only solves real-world problems but also supports students in a meaningful way.